- Bad for the environment

-Bitcoin is not a waste of energy because it has a legitmate usecase; it's solving real world problems.
+Bitcoin is not a waste of energy because it has legitmate usecases; it's solving real world problems.
 You may not know that people in less privileged countries are using Bitcoin in various ways to protect themselves.
 Users also benefit from significantly reduced fees and increased convenience.
 Bitcoin improves one of the most ancient but problematic issues in history: money.
 It's not a video game token or an altcoin being used for speculation.
 Bitcoin has unique properties in comparison to anything that exists today and should not be mixed up with the other +12000 altcoins.

-Bitcoin is holding over $1 trillion USD in value and this value is expected to grow in the future.
+Bitcoin is holding nearly $1 trillion USD in value and this value is expected to grow in the future.
 It moves value in the hundreds of billions each month and it is estimated to have over 100 million users in mid 2021.
 It's the fastest asset in history to reach a 1 trillion USD market cap by a significant margin.
 For example, Apple took 42 years to reach $1 trillion and Bitcoin took around 12 years.
 Evidently, Bitcoin is something that is needed today and will continue to be, most likely forever.
 This is because there will never be a point in time where a global, universal, neutral, soverign, digital monetary network designed specifically to shield your wealth from any outside force is not needed.

 Bitcoin also serves as the secure base for other innovations.
 Other protocols, networks, apps and tools are being built on-top of Bitcoin which do not require energy usage because they anchor on to Bitcoin's security.